azulMarjimenz/Edit_Distance_Calculator-/README.md

 # *How to run the program* #

 This program was created using python in a google colab notebook.
-The file [ edit_distance.ipynb ] can be ran online wihtout the need of installation or dependencies through google colab at: https://colab.research.google.com/drive/1LHN0bzyPX3nxrYv2rOlnpT7csTObfXJK?usp=sharing
+The file [ edit_distance.ipynb ] can be ran online wihtout the need of installation or dependencies through google colab.

 # *Program Discription* #